Signature SDEs from an affine and polynomial perspective: Preliminaries

-Let us start by considering the affine case in more detail.
-As we shall only treat \emph{linear processes} below, meaning that the characteristics are linear instead of affine, we here also set $b=0$ and $a=0$ in the definition of the affine process.
-This then corresponds to the setup where the state space $S$ is $\mathbb{R}_+$.
+\paragraph{Affine case} As we shall only treat \emph{linear processes} below, meaning that the characteristics are linear instead of affine, we here also set $b_0=0$ and $a_0=0$ in the definition of the affine process.
+The corresponding state space is given by $\R_+$.